EventStore/EventStore/docs/server/quick-start/installation.md

 docker compose up
 ```

-The command above would run EventStoreDB as a single node without SSL.
+The command above would run KurrentDB as a single node without SSL.
 You also get AtomPub protocol enabled, so you can get the stream browser to work in the Admin UI.

 ::: warning
 The legacy TCP client protocol is disabled by default and is no longer be available from version 24.10.